PandaDriver156/ServerStats-Services/README.md

 > - Aliases, example: We have service called ```epic games```, you can add alias ```epic``` to make it more easier for the users to find the service, Aliases Should Be **LowerCase** !!
 > - Aliases are **optional**
 ------
-> - If You got any issues or simply need help, feel free to **[create a new issue](https://github.com/PandaDriver156/ServerStats-Services/issues/new)**
+> - If You got any issues or simply need help, feel free to **[create a new issue](https://github.com/PandaDriver156/ServerStats-Services/issues/new)** or [See our Wiki How to post an issue](https://github.com/PandaDriver156/ServerStats-Services/wiki/How-To-Post-An-Issue%3F)